Saksham8784/Authentication/README.md

 # Authentication
-This repository contains information about the authentication vulnerability.
+This repository contains information about the authentication vulnerability and Portswigger lab solutions.